best-practice-and-impact/qa-of-code-guidance/book/principles.md

 We recommend the [DCMS Data Ethics Framework](https://www.gov.uk/government/publications/data-ethics-framework/data-ethics-framework) when approaching any analysis.
 We recommend the [Communicating quality, uncertainty and change guidance](https://gss.civilservice.gov.uk/policy-store/communicating-quality-uncertainty-and-change/) whenever you must develop user-facing products.

-Each of these pieces of guidance recommend reproducibility as a core tenet of quality analysis.
+Each of these pieces of guidance advocate reproducibility as a core tenet of quality analysis.